 Why Choose Busey’s SBA Team?

 Some small business owners may find the application process intimidating.
 Busey has a seasoned team of experts with over 200 years of combined experience and a dedicated SBA 7(a) division that has been designated a part of the Preferred Lenders Program (PLP).
-As a preferred lender, we understand the SBA underwriting system, eligibility hot buttons and forms—which means we can guide clients through the application process quickly and with ease.
+As a preferred lender, we understand the SBA underwriting system, eligibility hot buttons and forms—which means we can help guide clients through the application process.